 In the battle for how you should set up the air conditioning in your Charlotte-area home, a new twist comes into play.
 With newer models of residential air conditioning systems, thermostats have become more advanced.
 Now, there are many different features you can have for your air conditioner, and they’re all programmed from your thermostat.

 While some features may rely on personal preference, setting your thermostat to “auto” or “on” can be more structured.
 Read on to understand which option is suitable for your home — and why!

-The Difference Between “Auto” and “On”
+What’s the Difference Between “Auto” and “On”?